-Estoi in the Western Algarve Portugal, Estoi borders on the Central and Western Algarve in the Serra do Caldeirão.
-Foot hills, The Town has much to offer and is well worth the inland trip, it comes under the Parish of Faro, and perhaps famous for Estoi Palace (nicknamed the Pink Palace).
-More about the palace further down, when entering Estoi from the east you will pass the ruin of a roman building, known as Milreu roman ruins, The oldest part of the ruins are of a 1st / 2nd century AD Roman villa part of a agricultural settlement.
-Later in the 3rd century AD, it was a luxurious house with a large bathing complex.
-Then later became a sanctuary up until the 6th Century.
+Estoi in the Eastern Algarve borders on the Central and Eastern Algarve in the Serra do Caldeirao foot hills.
+The Town has much to offer and well worth the inland trip, Estoi comes under the Parish of Faro famous for its Palace (nicknamed the Pink Palace), more about the palace further down.
+When entering Estoi from the east, a roman ruin building stand, known as Milreu roman ruins.
+The oldest part of the ruins is of a 1st / 2nd century AD Roman villa part of an agricultural settlement.
+Later in 3rd century AD a luxurious house with a large bathing complex.
+Later it became a sanctuary up until the 6th Century.

-The centre of Estoi sits an impressive Church, with a mixture of styles with Corinthian columns on the main door entrance and the front of roman influence, and a Moorish style bell tower.
-At the bottom of the stone steps that lead to the church entrance is a running spring that comes out of 3 stone pipes into a solid stone trough with a similar one opposite with a tiled information Plaque.
-Off the small square are bars and restaurants which lead to a cobbled street at the end sits an impressive arched gateway that is part of the Palace.
-From this is the typical charm of a Algarvian town with whitewashed houses going up hill with its cobbled steps surrounded by colorful bougainvilleas.
+The centre of Estoi sits an impressive Church.
+With a mixture of styles a Corinthian columns door entrance with front facade of roman influence, then a Moorish style bell tower.
+At the bottom of the stone steps leading to the church entrance a running spring with 3 stone pipes leading into a solid stone trough.

-The Town has many fine Merchants houses with carved stone adorning the doorways and window surrounds, with fancy cast iron Juliet balconies.
-Estoi has other small squares in the town with influence of the Moorish period depicting in many of the larger houses, in the centre of the village is a good sized daily indoor Fish and fruit/vegetables Market that is open until midday.
-Estoi is not just well known for its Palace, it holds huge events just off a side road from the main church in May.
-In August is the big Equestrian show which goes on well in to the night as it normally starts during the cooler evenings hours with horse drawn carriages and buggies, the town get a medieval feel as the fair is alight with flame torches, in the past there has also been a bullfight , but these are becoming less due to the animal rights that seem to be creeping in across Europe on the same site is a large monthly Market ,there is even dedicated parking for camper vans (motorhomes).
-For other campsites in the Algarve see here
+A similar one is opposite with a tiled information Plaque.
+Off the small square are bars, restaurants which lead to a cobbled street.
+At the end sits an impressive arched gateway that is part of the Palace boundary.
+Estoi has many fine Merchants houses with carved stone adorning doorways and window surrounds, with fancy cast iron Juliet balconies.
+Estoi has other small squares in the town with influence of the Moorish period depicting in many of the larger houses.
+In the center of the village is a daily indoor fish, fruit/vegetables market that is open until midday.
+Estoi is not just well known for its Palace.
+Holding huge events just off a side road from the main church.
+May and August Estoi holds large equestrian shows that take place until the early hours.
+The parade has decorated horse drawn carriages and buggies.
+The town gets a medieval feel as the fair is alight with flame torches.
+In the past there has also been bullfighting, but these are becoming less due to the animal rights that seem to be creeping in across Europe.
+On the same site is a large monthly Market.
+The car park has dedicated parking for camper vans (motor homes).